 Responding in a caring and compassionate way can increase the chances that your friend, partner, or colleague will continue to seek help and support.
 Te Whare Tāwharau is available to supporters as well.
 If you need support please come in or call, we are happy to listen to anything you feel you need to discuss.

 Sexual violence is a gender based phenomenon.
 Takatāpui, fa’afafini and people of minority genders and sexualities are disproportionately impacted by sexual violence.
-Within rainbow relationships, there can be unique forms of violence, and different stakes.
-Maybe an abusive partner is the only person who has affirmed your gender identity.
-Maybe assault has been minimised as “normal queer sex.”
+Within rainbow relationships, there can be unique forms of violence, and different stakes e.g. maybe an abusive partner is the only person who has affirmed your gender identity or the assault has been minimised as “normal queer sex.”

 Tēnā koutou and welcome

 Te Whare Tāwharau understands and is committed to providing a safe and culturally sensitive space that will ensure that you receive the utmost care and attention to help navigate the turbulent jouney that you may be experiencing due to sexual assault.
 Te Whare Tāwharau understands that when Māori suffer the impacts of sexual violence negatively it not only affects the mana of individuals but also that of their whānau.
 Therefore Te Whare Tāwharau strives to ensure that you have tino rangatiratanga – autonomy in your decision making and in deciding the best course of action for your circumstances.

 If you wish to bring a friend or whānau as support when you visit us that is fine and if you wish, we can contact Pearl Matahiki and her caring team at Te Huka Mātauraka – The Māori Centre who have dedicated counsellors and can further offer support for you.

 Te Whare Tāwharau is committed to the University of Otago’s Māori Strategic Framework and to its obligations under the Treaty of Waitangi.